jiachenchia/Sales-Forecasting/README.md

 <a name="dailywx-features"></a>
 ## Features

-* **Step-by-step method for pulling in raw data, cleaning and organizing it, and getting it ready for analysis** – cleans master‑store, hourly sales & weather CSVs and filters only 24‑hour outlets which were open during May 2025.
+* **Step-by-step method for pulling in raw data, cleaning and organizing it, and getting it ready for analysis** – cleans store, hourly sales & weather CSVs and filters only 24‑hour outlets which were open during May 2025.
 * **Daily aggregation** – collapses 0‑23 h to Total_Daily_Net_Amount (RM) & Total_Daily_TC (transactions).
 * **Rain detection** – maps weather‑code sequences → binary Rain?
 (Yes/No) and **balances classes** with SMOTE for fair modelling.
 * **Exploratory stats** – Pearson correlation and one‑hot rain vs sales analysis.